anderscore-gmbh/FrOSCon-2015/README.md

-#anderScore FrOSCon 2015 repository
+# anderScore FrOSCon 2015 repository

-This repository is used to store source code related to the talks held by anderScore at FrOSCon 2015.
-Each speaker has to create his/her own branch.
+This branch contains all contents related to the talk 'Java Concurrency' held by Arno Haase at FrOSCon 2015.